 - Microphones: H-S-H (Humbucker – Single – Humbucker).

 - Electronics: DiMarzio Gravity Storm / Evolution / Gravity Storm.

 Ibanez is perhaps the greatest expression of modernity when it comes to electric guitars.
-This model also has Steve Vai ‘s stamp on it.
-What could be more insane?
-No, and we’ll tell you what makes it so special.
+This model also has Steve Vai ‘s stamp on it, and that's what makes it so special.

 - The body of the Ibanez Steve Vai Signature electric guitar is designed in solid basswood and carefully selected by Ibanez Indonesia. the body is responsible for the impressive stability of this guitar for working the neck stretches, as well as the slides and hits on the tremolo edge.

 - The neck is constructed with two different woods such as walnut and maple perfectly joined in five layers that, together with the Panga Panga wood of the fingerboard, are responsible for supporting the excessive load of the stretching characteristic of Steve Vai.
 Besides the obvious resistance, the sound provided by each of these woods is fantastic, the vibrations are stable, beautiful.
 If we get really poetic, you can even feel how they provoke a soft caress in your hands.